mpw6/goezinta/README.md

 Funded by National Institues of Health
 Developed at Yale University
-Use by the School of Medicine's Vaccarino Lab http://vaccarinolab.org and Gerstein Lab http://gersteinlab.org
+Used by the Yale School of Medicine's
+Vaccarino Lab http://vaccarinolab.org and Gerstein Lab http://gersteinlab.org